estellechoi/express-js-tutorials/doc/security.md

 If you want to stay more secure, consider [Snyk](https://snyk.io/).

+Install Snyk.

 ```
 npm install snyk -g
 ```

-Use this command to authenticate the CLI.
+Authenticate the CLI.

 ```
 snyk auth